What to Do If You Are Raped or Sexually Assaulted

 Take care of your immediate personal safety

-- The University seeks an end to all forms of sexual violence and harassment and takes all complaints very seriously.
-The first thing to do is to get to a safe place.
+- The first thing to do is to get to a safe place.
 Contact a friend, family member, a residential life staff member, University Police, or the Dean of Students office to ensure your safety.
 This does not mean that you have to “report” the details of the incident unless you choose to.
 This is about your being safe.
 (There is a detailed phone list later in this document)

 - Emergency rape crisis treatment and emergency medical services, as well as the coordination of accompanying the victim to the hospital, police, etc. as requested.

-- Guide and support victims throughout the University judicial process and/or the criminal justice process, should the victim choose to pursue any of these courses of action.
+- Guide and support victims throughout the university conduct process and/or the criminal justice process, should the victim choose to pursue any of these courses of action.

 - Assist in resolving academic concerns such as missing classes and/or assignments, or the need to change sections of specific classes.